Giordano-Cicchetti/Tetrahedron-Start-Code/README.md

     │   │   └── EVA01_CLIP_g_14_psz14_s11B.pt
 ```

+## DATASET

+Download dataset and unzip it in your desired location.
+Change paths to file locations in the configuration file you want to use in pretraining.
+E.G. ./config/gram/finetune_cfg/retrieval-msrvtt.json

 ## TRAIN FROM SRATCH
-For example, if the cmd for finetuning retrieval model is as follows:
+If you want to pretrain a model from scratch on the MSRVTT dataset you should run the following command.

 ```
 python3 -m torch.distributed.launch \
 --nnodes 1 \
 --node_rank 0 \
---nproc_per_node 8 \
+--nproc_per_node 4 \
 --master_port 9834 \
 ./run.py \
---learning_rate 2e-5 \
 --checkpointing true \
 --first_eval true \
 --save_best true \
 --config ./config/gram/finetune_cfg/retrieval-msrvtt.json \
---output_dir $PATH-WHERE-TO-STORE-RESULTS \
+--output_dir /PATH/where/to/save/ckpt \
 ```

 TEST, add these lines